sunnyrainS2/Exercise/paper.md

  - Use of alternate encoding schemes
  - Registration of similar domain names
 - Web Browser Spoofing Vulnerabilities
 - International Domain Names (IDN) Abuse
+ : mechanism by which domain names with Unicode characters can be supported in the ASCII format used by the existing DNS infrastructure
 - Web Browser Cross-Zone Vulnerabilities
+ : attempt to lure users to a web site attempting to install spyware and/or malware onto the victim's computer, and theses web sites usually rely on vulnerabilities in web browsers even when these sites are located in a security zone

 ###4.
 Session Hijacking
 - Domain Name Resolving Attacks